Guidelines for accessible e-commerce.

 The e-commerce service must comply with WCAG 2.1, level A and AA, to ensure that content and features are technically and content-wise accessible.

-Accessibility compensation
+Accessibility description

 Reporting